benroberts999/ampsci/doc/ampsci_input.md

   // Automatically excludes states in the core (except those above the optional
   // ':'). [blank by default]
   valence;
-  // HF convergance goal [1.0e-13]
+  // HF convergence goal [1.0e-13]
   eps;
   // Method for mean-field approximation: HartreeFock, Hartree, KohnSham, Local
   // [HartreeFock]
   method;
   // Scale for factor for Breit Hamiltonian.
-Usially 0.0 (no Breit) or 1.0 (full
+Usually 0.0 (no Breit) or 1.0 (full
   // Breit), but can take any value.
 [0.0]
   Breit;
 }